nchenderson/elements-nonpar-stat/docs/04-multistat.md

 H_{0}: \mu_{1} = \mu_{2} = \ldots = \mu_{K}
 (\#eq:homogeneity-hyp)
 \end{equation}
-which is sometimes referred to as the homogeneity hypothesis.
+which is often referred to as the homogeneity hypothesis.

 * A test of the hypothesis \@ref(eq:homogeneity-hyp) is based on decomposing the observed variation in the responses $Y_{kj}$: